So you’ve discovered that someone is infringing on your trademark. Now what do you do?

 In most cases the letter will include a deadline, and sometimes the letter will ask the alleged infringer for an accounting of profits.

 Why do we send C&D letters rather than just filing a lawsuit?
 For one thing, a letter is much less costly than a lawsuit.
 In my experience, when someone receives a cease and desist letter from a law firm, they typically comply with the demand.
 Sometimes there’s some negotiation or initial resistance, but most businesses don’t want to end up embroiled in litigation, and if they take the time to run the letter past a trademark attorney who knows what they’re doing, they’ll usually be advised to admit defeat rather than fight a long and probably fruitless battle.
+Your transaction-based legal counsel can help to identify the strategy that works for you.

 In some circumstances, you may want to go straight to court rather than sending a C&D letter.
 For example, if you know that a competitor is about to infringe on your trademarks and that the infringement will be very costly to you, it may be necessary to ask a court to enjoin the offending party from going forward with the infringement.